Appel Interstellaire [Interstellar Call] for Solo Horn by Messiaen

 “So, how do I get music for this great work!” you may be asking yourself now that you have heard it and read something about it.
 According to Douglas Hill in his book Collected Thoughts, “Messiaen eventually decided it should not be played separate from the symphony.”
 In reflection of this fact it is actually impossible to purchase a part (it is a rental) but you can buy a score and perform it from that as an orchestral excerpt.
 Arizona State for example owns the score; it is divided into three volumes and you need volume 2 of the set.
 However, be warned: the score is in C!

-The music situation makes it a bit harder to learn than most comparable works but the work is certainly worth the effort.
-I hope to see ASU students make use of our score of the work many times in the coming years.
+The music situation makes it a bit harder to learn than most comparable works but the work is certainly worth the effort and it is not too hard to find or develop your own part in F. I hope to see ASU students make use of our score of the work many times in the coming years.